Christina Wilson: Career

 Wilson never attended culinary school, but instead got her start working at McDonald's as a summer job in high school.
 She cites her first major cooking experience as a job at West Chester Country Club in West Chester, Pennsylvania, where she "begged to be allowed in the kitchen to learn."
 While attending Temple University in Philadelphia, she began working in city restaurants.
 Prior to her win on Hell's Kitchen in 2012, she was chef de cuisine at Lolita BYOB in Philadelphia.
 She underwent a six-week training course to prepare for her job at Gordon Ramsay Steak in Las Vegas.

-In 2014, Wilson left the Paris Las Vegas Gordon Ramsay Steak to become Executive Chef of the Gordon Ramsay BurGR (rebranded as Gordon Ramsay Burger in 2017) next door at the Planet Hollywood Las Vegas.
+In 2014, Wilson left the Paris Las Vegas Gordon Ramsay Steak to become head chef of the Gordon Ramsay BurGR (rebranded as Gordon Ramsay Burger in 2017) next door at the Planet Hollywood Las Vegas.

-In 2015, Wilson oversaw the American division of the Gordon Ramsay Restaurant Group as Culinary Director, which comprised 10 restaurants at the time.
+In 2015, Wilson oversaw the American division of the Gordon Ramsay Restaurant Group as culinary director, which comprised 10 restaurants at the time.

-From October 2020 to December 2023, Wilson was the Vice President of Culinary for Gordon Ramsay North America.
+From October 2020 to December 2023, Wilson was the vice president of culinary for Gordon Ramsay North America.
 She made appearances on many subsequent Hell’s Kitchen seasons following her initial run, being the red team Sous-chef on seasons 15, 17, 18, 19, 20, 21 and 22.
 She also made appearances on Gordon Ramsay's 24 Hours to Hell and Back, The F Word, and MasterChef Junior.
 Additionally, in 2017 Wilson hosted a 10-episode YouTube series titled Recipes from Hell's Kitchen.